website-templates/jekyll-inclusion/README.md

 NOTE: this example use in _config.yml use baseurl option, so after domain there is path: /jekyll-inclusion.
 If you want to run this example on the local machine you should to comment or remove this line in _config.yml file.

 ## Development and blogging
-At first we need to make some fixes to Gruntfile:
-- remove `gruntBase = '../../../';` this string - it used for grunt-collection plugin.
-- remove this task  `grunt.loadNpmTasks('grunt-collection');`
-- uncomment other `grunt.loadNpmTasks`... strings
 -
 Install dependencies:
 * npm install